-One of our primary means of evaluating prospective lawyers is through our summer clerkship program.
+One of our primary means of evaluating prospective lawyers is through our Summer Associate Program.
 Our summer program includes first and second year law students, and is designed to provide us an opportunity to get to know the candidate and the candidate an opportunity to get to know us.
 The clerkship program emphasizes integrating law students into the practice of law as experienced by our associates.

 GableGotwals’ clerkships are six weeks in length, giving students time to compare several law firms or other potential employers each summer.
 Clerkships are offered in both our Oklahoma City and Tulsa offices.